nicholasreinaldo/LuminaEcommerce/README.md

 - [ ] Design About Us Page
 - [ ] Design My Cart Page
 - [ ] Design Check Out Page

+I will do a daily journal to track my progress here.
+I will erase it later after the project is finished